 I like to use a stripbox (a long, skinny softbox) as a hair light fitted with a grid for more precise control to prevent light spill onto the background or the subject’s face.

-A stripbox is also ideal if you’re photographing groups of two or more people as you can turn it sideways to cover more than just one person.
+A stripbox is also ideal for photographing groups of two or more people as you can turn it sideways to cover more than just one person.
 Of course you’ll need a longer strip box for a group of four than you would for a couple.

 Different light modifiers and light accessories create different effects.
 Experiment with all types of light – hard and soft and light modifiers to find a light setup that you like.
-Then practice it so that it will be easy to repeat whenever you want to achieve a particular look.
+Then practice it so that it’s easy to repeat whenever you want to achieve a particular look.

 Leave a comment

-If you have any questions about what is a hair light, or how to use one, let us know in the comments.
+If you have any questions about what is a hair light in photography, or how to use one, let us know in the comments.

-Also, we love good news, so if our portrait lighting tutorial has helped you, share that too.
+Also, I love good news, so if my portrait lighting tutorial has helped you, share that too.